josefinabernardo/gnomesims/README.md

 ## Overview

-`gnomesims` (pronounced 'genome sims') is an R package for the simulation of gene-environment correlation.
+`gnomesims` (pronounced 'genome sims') is an R package to perform genomic simulations with a focus on including gene-environment correlation.
+The package enables researchers to perform power analyses for studies using family-based designs that incorporate polygenic scores.
 It accompanies a paper on a simulation study provisionally titled 'A simulation study on detecting cultural transmission and sibling interaction using polygenic scores'.

 ## Installation